pr0g/as/README.md

 ## Origins

-The inspriation for this project came from reading an excellent blog post by Nathan Reed ([@Reedbeta](https://twitter.com/Reedbeta)) about writing a vector math library.
+The inspiration for this project came from reading an excellent blog post by Nathan Reed ([@Reedbeta](https://twitter.com/Reedbeta)) about writing a vector math library.
 You can find the post titled 'On Vector Math Libraries' [here](http://www.reedbeta.com/blog/on-vector-math-libraries/) (it's well worth a read!).

 The post has some interesting advice on how one might write a math library and goes into some detail about the pros and cons of various approaches.